-On several of my cruises through the Caribbean, the journey has included a stop in the Princess Cays.
+On several Caribbean cruises, my itinerary has included a stop in the Princess Cays.
 This is a private area of Eleuthera in the Bahamas, exclusively used by the Princess Cruises cruise line.
 Here, a tropical paradise awaits you as you enjoy outdoor adventure, traditional beach activities, or even just sitting on the beach working on your tan or reading a book.

 The Ruby Princess Eastern Caribbean cruise offered a stop at their private beach called Princess Cays, on the island of the Bahamas.
 This area, Eleuthera, has over 100 acres of white-sand beachfront access, with one percent of the land belonging to the cruise line.
 It is incredibly beautiful!